 I didn’t know until He came and asked of me my life...

 I had spent another year in total rebellion to God.
 I was exhausted.
 I was praying and He came.
 I felt Christ tell me to lay down my sin and walk in obedience to Him.
 I said, “I can’t.
 I need........”
-But Christ spoke so clearly to me saying, “I am sufficient for you.”
+But Christ spoke so clearly to my heart saying, “I am sufficient for you.”
 He brought to my mind the moment before he was taken away to die.
 He was praying and asked His disciples, His friends, to stay awake, to stay alert, and to pray for His sake.
 But each time He came back, Christ found them asleep.
 Three times He pleaded for their faithfulness but three times He found them asleep, all just moments before He willingly laid down His life for them.
 Christ reminded me that just as His Heavenly Father was sufficient for Him, so He is sufficient for me in my hardest struggle.
 Nothing is a more firm hand to hold than that of Christ Himself.
 As Christ had His Father when all else failed in some of His darkest moments, so also I had to lay down my hope in the things of this world and put my life in the hands of Christ alone.
 I’ve never regretted turning from my sin and resting in Him as Lord.